This post is a guest submission. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 A Professional Appearance

 Re-evaluate your appearance before you head to the meeting; a professional, polished appearance will go miles towards showing that you are an expert who takes what you do seriously.
-This can be anything from how you dress to the car you arrive in; booking a business taxi service instead of turning up in your old car can make a massive difference.
+This can be anything from how you dress to the car you arrive in; booking a instead of turning up in your old car can make a massive difference.

 And even if you work from home or tend to dress casually in the office, it’s worth making a bigger effort when meeting a new client.
 Just make sure that you’re comfortable in whatever you wear and that it’s suitable for the business that your client does – don’t turn up to a relaxed, techy office where everyone wears t-shirts and jeans in a stiff suit!